Stronge baronets: Stronge Baronets, of Tynan (1803)

+There is no heir to the title.

 Tynan Abbey

 The lands of Tynan Abbey are held by the grandson of Sir Norman, 8th baronet.

 Members of the family include Sir Norman and James Stronge, both politicians, who were killed by the IRA.
 The family seat, Tynan Abbey, was bombed during the attack and burned to the ground; its ruin has since been demolished.